 • Creating a sustainable water purification solution for poor communities in the Philippines: Poor rural communities face the challenge of obtaining clean, drinkable water.
 One such community is Nagcarlan, Philippines, which is an agricultural town south of Manila that is dense with coconut trees.
 Our project, which is done with Dr. Susan Gallardo in the Chemical Engineering Department at De La Salle University in Manila, leveraged this abundant material by converting coconut shells to activated carbon, which can be used to remove harmful waterborne pollutants.
 By housing the materials inside bamboo, which is also abundant in this community, the outcome was an effective, sustainable, and biodegradable water filter that the local citizens can construct independently.
 Three other communities are currently interested in this technology, prompting us to begin working with their local governments for potential implementation.
 This work has been funded by the National Collegiate Inventors and Innovators Alliance (NCIIA), the United States Environmental Protection Agency (EPA), and Department of Science and Technology (DOST) of the Philippines.
 (ABULENCIA, JAMES)

 • Water Desalination using Concrete: Communities adjacent to the ocean have an advantage of being close to an abundant water source if they have the means to desalinate.
 Methods such as reverse osmosis (RO) are costly, while simple technologies such as boiling is energy and resource intensive.
-This project, which is done with Dr. Goli Nossoni in the Civil Engineering Department at Manhattan College and Dr. Susan Gallardo in the Chemical Engineering Department at De La Salle University in Manila, aims to use concrete “membranes” coupled with an electric field as a low-cost, energy lean method to desalinate water.
+This project, which is done with Dr. Goli Nossoni in the Civil Engineering Department at Manhattan University and Dr. Susan Gallardo in the Chemical Engineering Department at De La Salle University in Manila, aims to use concrete “membranes” coupled with an electric field as a low-cost, energy lean method to desalinate water.
 The group recently received funding from the United States Environmental Protection Agency (EPA) to develop this technology, and is currently in the experimental phase.
 (ABULENCIA, JAMES)

 • Development of a Screening-Level Model for Metal Contamination in Lakes: Metal contamination from mining operations and other industrial activities is receiving increased attention in regulatory programs both in the United States and Europe.
 In support of these programs, we have developed a screening-level model (TICKET-UWM) for assessing the combined effects of metal transport, chemical speciation and kinetics on metal toxicity to fish and other aquatic species in lakes.
 Continuing work on TICKET-UWM is currently being performed to include new descriptions for metal binding to natural organic matter (based on WHAM VI and WHAM VII formulations) and test the applicability of TICKET-UWM at several field sites.
 (Continued funding is provided though the Robert V. Thomann Fellowship.)
 (FARLEY, KEVIN)